petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/reactjs-app/README.md

 # Exersise 2
 Create the TeslaNotice.js component.
 All code marked as 'Exersise 2' in the TeslaBattery.js, should be placed in the TeslaNotice.js.
-See the Header.js component.
+HINT: See the Header.js component.

 # Exersise 3
 Create the TeslaStats.js component.
 All code marked as 'Exersise 3' in the TeslaBattery.js, should be placed in the TeslaStats.js.
 Use 'carstats' as input property!

-# Exersise 3
+# Exersise 4
 To easy for you. implement Redux according to this post:

 https://gyver98.github.io/blog/development/react/2017/03/20/redux-tesla-battery-range-calculator-part2-english/